You can send estimated federal tax payments from your Tax Withholding plan in Catch directly to the IRS.

-What's an estimated payment?
+What is an estimated tax payment?

 Everyone is required to pay the federal government on income earned during the year.
 If your income is not subject to tax withholding (i.e. taxes aren't taken out of the money you're paid), you need to make estimated tax payments directly to the IRS.
 Estimated taxes are most often paid on a quarterly basis.
-More details here.
+See details here.

 How is the payment made?